Cleafy5555/Code_Substrates_CV/README.md

 # Substrates analysis

-This repository contains cleaned and annotated R scripts for the paper "RECYCLED AND WASTE-DERIVED SUBSTRATES ENHANCE YIELD AND VEGETATIVE GROWTH BUT NOT CLUBROOT DISEASE OUTCOMES IN BROCCOLINI"
+This repository contains cleaned and annotated R scripts for the paper "RECYCLED AND WASTE-DERIVED SUBSTRATES ENHANCE YIELD AND VEGETATIVE GROWTH BUT NOT CLUBROOT DISEASE OUTCOMES IN BROCCOLINI" and Chapter 2 of my thesis.